Robinhood vs. Schwab Introduction

 Category One: Investing Services

-Schwab customers can pick either advisory or brokerage accounts.
-The advisory accounts include both robo and full-service, and they usually charge an annual fee between 0.00% and 1.00%.
+Schwab customers can choose between advisory and brokerage departments.
+The former unit comes in two flavors, robo and full-service, and typically charges an annual fee between 0.00% and 1.00%.

-Self-directed accounts at Schwab do not have any annual fees and come with a large choice of investments.
-These include options, bonds, mutual funds, ETFs, closed-end funds, futures, forex, and stocks.
-Stocks include both foreign and over-the-counter stocks.
+Self-directed accounts at Schwab have no annual fees of any kind and come with a large assortment of tradable products.
+These include options, fixed-income securities, mutual funds, ETFs, closed-end funds, futures, forex, and stocks.
+The last category, stocks, includes foreign and over-the-counter products.

 Winner: Schwab